 Expect to be receiving store gift cards from family and friends this holiday season, as GfK’s latest Holiday Spending survey finds that many Canadians are planning on giving these one-size-fits-all presents.

 How can brands and marketers take full advantage of consumers’ mobile-centered lifestyles?
 At The Advertising Research Foundation’s (ARF) West Coast 2016 conference, GfK will present with Facebook and share the latest insights on shoppers’ digital behavior.

 GfK has appointed Gary Schanzer to lead its Point-of-Sale (POS) teams in North America – including pet, optics and tire retail panels – and GfK’s Value-Added Services in e-commerce content, discount ad tracking, and technology research for investment firms.

-New global research reveals that US shoppers are among the world’s leaders in using mobile devices during trips to bricks-and-mortar retail outlets.
-But in-store mobile payments still account for just 2% of all US transactions – a level dramatically lower than China and other mobile-forward regions.
+New global research reveals that Canadian shoppers are among the world’s leaders in using mobile devices during trips to bricks-and-mortar retail outlets.
+But in-store mobile payments still account for just 2% of all Canadian transactions – a level dramatically lower than China and other mobile-forward regions.